The Power of Automation and AI: Jobs That Will Disappear by 2030

 Ever received unwanted sales calls offering you a product or service?
 You might be pleased to hear they’re one of the ten jobs that will disappear by 2030, but still, it’s not good news for actual telemarketers.
 Telemarketers are people whose job is to call potential customers and ask them to buy something or donate over the phone.
 Their responsibilities include maintaining customer contact lists, selling their services, and collecting payments when required.

-With AI’s proliferation, automated sales calls become more common, thus risking human telemarketer jobs.
+With the spread of AI, proliferation, automated sales calls become more common, thus risking human telemarketer jobs.
 Companies in the telemarketing industry have quickly adopted this new method because it eliminates the need for new hires and allows them to interact with potential clients at any time of day or night.
 In other cases, however, such as when dealing with complex negotiations or sales strategies, a human touch is still necessary.

 4. Content Writers and Content Generators